jeremytammik/tbc/a/1942_prevent_modification.md

 In many situations, orders of magnitude more people might need to view is or query certain properties.

-For instance, a couple of dozen people might design an airport, thousands might build it, and millions might end up using it, wandering around and requiring a floor plan or other navigation support to to so effectively.
+For instance, a couple of dozen people might design an airport, thousands might build it, and millions might end up using it, wandering around and requiring a floor plan or other navigation support to do so effectively.

-For such situations, you would use a viewer or other simplified or read-only access to certain aspects, subsets or properties of the the BIM.
+For such situations, you would use a viewer or other simplified or read-only access to certain aspects, subsets or properties of the BIM.

 For read-only access to a model, you might want to consider using a pure viewer instead, first and foremost something globally accessible like the Forge platform.

-I [recently mentioned](https://thebuildingcoder.typepad.com/blog/2022/03/drilling-holes-in-beams-and-other-projects.html#3) my current [RvtLock3r](https://github.com/jeremytammik/RvtLock3r) side project that ensures that certain specified parameter values have not been modifiecd.
+I [recently mentioned](https://thebuildingcoder.typepad.com/blog/2022/03/drilling-holes-in-beams-and-other-projects.html#3) my current [RvtLock3r](https://github.com/jeremytammik/RvtLock3r) side project that ensures that certain specified parameter values have not been modified.

 Two other recent queries on how to prevent model modification came up in the [Revit API discussion forum](http://forums.autodesk.com/t5/revit-api-forum/bd-p/160) threads